mikemalam/owa-backup/README.md

 ## Getting Started

 Python3 must be installed.
 It has been tested on Linux and OS X but should be easy to run on Windows.
 You will also need to install all the libraries used (pip3 install or pip install xxx).
-You can see the list à the beginning of the script.
+"pip3 install unidecode pdfkit pyautogui selenium"
 You will also need Firefox, GeckoDriver and wkhtmltopdf programs.

 ## Author